sensedeep/dynamodb-onetable/README.md

 Create an item in the database.
 This API wraps the DynamoDB `putItem` method.

-The `properties` parameter is a Javascript hash containing all the required attributes for the item and must contain the required keys or fields that are used to create the keys.
+The `properties` parameter is a Javascript hash containing all the required attributes for the item and must contain the required keys or fields that are used to create the primary key.

 OneTable will only write fields in `properties` that correspond to the schema attributes for the model.
 Superfluous property fields will be ignored.